Giles: She's not a vampire.

 cracked-open ribcage, grabbed the beating heart, and plucked it from its exposed perch in a shower of blood.
 Immediately, the separated organ and its owner dissolved

-- Assault on Precinct 13 (1976): In infamous scene, a member of the Street Thunder gang kills a little girl by shooting her in the middle of her chest at point-blank range.
+- Assault on Precinct 13: In an infamous scene, a member of the Street Thunder gang kills a little girl by shooting her in the middle of her chest at point-blank range.

 - Batman v Superman: Dawn of Justice: Both Superman and Doomsday are stabbed through the heart, simultaneously.
 Superman got better.